 Editorial For 60 years now, INDIGO has worked hand in hand with local authorities.
 Whether it's our car parks, on-street parking, or our environmentally friendly and electric mobility solutions, our operations play an integral role in urban areas, enhancing mobility, reducing congestion, boosting appeal and improving quality of life.
 In 2021, we defined our purpose as "opening space for peaceful city motion", reflecting the deep roots the Group has laid down across each of its operating countries, as well as the way in which INDIGO fully assumes the role it plays in urban areas.
 Indeed, our operations impact core areas of local life, the environment, the economy, society and more generally promote social cohesion.
 This role includes that of a responsible employer, a local company playing an active part in the economy, and a stakeholder heavily invested in protecting its local environment, driving innovation, acting as a pioneering and uniting force bringing about the city of tomorrow.
 We strongly believe our added value lies in blending our comprehensive expertise of mobility and urban services with our close relationship with the regions.
 As we listen attentively to both local authorities and users, we provide innovative solutions tailored to suit local priorities by leveraging locally based human and technical resources.

 These many reasons led us to undertake a number of commitments in pursuit of a sustainable business model, which are reflected in our Environmental, Social and Governance strategy as set out in this publication.
 Through a range of tangible initiatives implemented across the Group, the results and progress achieved in 2022, we aim to continue to play an integral role in the sustainable development of regions.

-Sébastien Fraisse

-President of the INDIGO Group Executive Board

-A local company open to the world

-The French group INDIGO is the leading global provider of parking solutions, individual mobility and urban services.
+A local company open to the world The French group INDIGO is the leading global provider of parking solutions, individual mobility and urban services.
 Operating in nine countries and 500 urban areas, INDIGO and its 9,500 employees facilitate travel and the day-to-day lives of millions of users.
 Belgium - Brazil - Canada - Colombia - Spain - France - Luxembourg - Poland - Switzerland

-and Kelowna airports

-in Canada.

-Looking back at 2022: key milestones in the Group's long-term growth External growth.
+External growth.

+In France, INDIGO's external growth strategy led to the acquisition of Transdev's off-street parking operations (180 employees and 60 car parks), as well as car parks in France, Belgium, Spain and Poland.
+The acquisition of ParaBem bolstered INDIGO's position in Brazil, making it the leading parking operator in the country with 360 car parks, 296,000 spaces both on and off street and 4,200 employees.
 Trust reiterated.
-In France, INDIGO's Several major concession external growth strategy contracts were renewed, led to the acquisition of including in four towns Transdev's off-street parking in west Paris (12 car parks), operations (180 employees Tours (six car parks), and 60 car parks), Lille European Metropolis as well as car parks (four car parks and in France, Belgium, Spain the Euralille car parks), and Poland. as well as Pearson The acquisition of ParaBem bolstered INDIGO's position in Brazil, making it the leading parking operator in the country with 360 car parks, 296,000 spaces both on and off street and 4,200 employees.
-Renowned expertise.